MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 - Ensure that VS Code has latest version of the Quantum Development Kit (0.27.258160).
   - In VS Code, select **Ctrl + Shift + X** and search for "Microsoft Quantum Development Kit".

 The samples in this article are set up to run on Visual Studio (VS) Code and use the built-in Azure command line interface (CLI) to submit the job to Azure Quantum.
-To run the Jupyter Notebook version of these and other samples, login in to your Azure Portal workspace and view the samples from the **Hybrid quantum computing** tab in the Samples gallery.
+To run the Jupyter Notebook version of these and other samples, login in to your Azure portal workspace and view the samples from the **Hybrid quantum computing** tab in the Samples gallery.
 You can either run the notebook in the cloud or download it and run it locally.

-To troubleshooting issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).
+To troubleshoot issues with integrated hybrid programs, see [Troubleshooting integrated hybrid](xref:microsoft.quantum.hybrid.troubleshooting).

 ### [Check GHZ state](#tab/tabid-ghz)